 Take a minute to actually read your personal insurance policy, paying close attention to the page about exclusions.
 You’ll likely notice that it explicitly excludes coverage for business use — most personal auto policies do.
 If you or an employee is involved in accident while driving your car for business purposes, your claim could be invalidated and you could end up paying out of pocket for physical and bodily damages.
 The same situation holds true if an employee uses his or her own car (and personal car insurance coverage) to run errands on behalf of your business.

-Your Business Car Insurance Options
+Your Commercial Auto Insurance Options

 While, we’re on the subject, you if have employees driving for your business, insist on seeing drivers’ licenses and proof of current insurance.
 You could be held legally liable for your employees’ negligence.